jonidaniel/curriculus/readme.md

 ## Status

-- Curriculus version 1.0.0 is now completed and published on Netlify.
+- Curriculus version 1.0.0 is now completed and published on Netlify

 ## Credits

-- Curriculus was developed in co-operation with [Laurea UAS](https://www.laurea.fi).
+- Curriculus was developed in co-operation with [Laurea UAS](https://www.laurea.fi)

 ## License